drseg/swift-fsm/README.md

 > when(.coin) | then(.unlocked) | { unlock() //; otherFunction(); etc. }
 > ```

-Two types of actions are valid in Swift FSM:
+Two types of functions are valid as Swift FSM actions:

 ```swift
 @isolated(any) () async -> Void
 @isolated(any) (Event) async -> Void
 ```

-Actions that take an `Event` can be useful in situations where you wish to pass an associated value along with an event enum that can then be received by your callback function (see [Using Events to Pass Values][10] for more details on how to implement this, and [Arrays of Actions][11] for ways to combine lists of actions of differing types).
+Actions that take an `Event` can be useful if you wish to pass an associated value along with an event `enum` to your callback function (see [Using Events to Pass Values][10] for more details on how to implement this, and [Arrays of Actions][11] for ways to combine lists of actions of differing types).

 > ```swift
 > await turnstile.handleEvent(.coin)
 > ```

-As `handleEvent` might eventually call an `async` function that you have provided as an action, `handleEvent` itself must also be `async`.
+As `handleEvent` may call an `async` action, `handleEvent` itself must also be `async`.

-The `FSM` instance will look up the appropriate transition for its current state, call the associated function, and transition to the associated next state.
-In this case, the `FSM` will call the `unlock` function and transition to the `unlocked` state.
-If no transition is found, it will do nothing, and if compiled for debugging, will print a warning message.
+`FSM` will fine the appropriate transition for its current state, call the associated function, and transition to the associated next state.
+In this case, we call the `unlock` function and transition to the `unlocked` state.
+If no transition is found, nothing will happen, and if compiled for debugging, a warning message will print to the console.

 ##### Arrays of Actions

-If you wish to pass an array of actions, you may wish to use the `&` operator overload provided by Swift FSM in order to enable mixing and matching of the two different action signatures:
+If you wish to pass an array of actions, you may wish to use the convenience `&` operator overload provided by Swift FSM in order to enable mixing and matching of the two different action signatures:

 ```swift
 when(.coin) | then(.unlocked) | first & secondAsync & thirdWithEvent ...